isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-04-14-post-Inside DOTC Series: Crafting Meaningful Experiences Through Design.md

 </div>
 <p></p>
 <blockquote>
-<p>What’s your favorite part of the design process: brainstorming ideas,
+<p>What’s your favourite part of the design process: brainstorming ideas,
 prototyping, or perfecting the final design?</p>
 </blockquote>
-<p><em>"Prototyping is my favorite part of the design process because that’s where ideas truly come to life.
+<p><em>"Prototyping is my favourite part of the design process because that’s where ideas truly come to life.
 It’s the stage where abstract concepts turn into something tangible—something that users can interact with, test, and respond to.</em>
 </p>
 <p><em>I love the problem-solving aspect of it: seeing what works, what falls flat, and what surprises me.
 Prototyping allows for rapid iteration, helping me validate assumptions, refine interactions, and uncover insights that wouldn’t be obvious on paper.
 It’s where design shifts from theory to reality, and where the most meaningful improvements happen.</em>
 </p>